Data & Technology Infrastructure

 Federated Machine Learning Collaborative

 Together with M Health Fairview and other partners, CLHSS leads a Federated Computer Vision in Healthcare Collaborative with other partner institutions.
-In addition to Computer vision, other AI/ML use cases utilize federated learning including use cases leveraging Natural Language Processing (NLP).
-The Collaborative includes experts with a wide range of expertise across the University of Minnesota including the Medical School, School of Public Health, Institute for Health Informatics, and the College of Science and Engineering.
+In addition to computer vision, CLHSS applies federated learning to other AI/ML uses like Natural Language Processing (NLP).

 Interoperable Clinical Decision Support